elastic/ml-cpp/jupyter/README.md

 gcloud auth configure-docker
 ```

-This will lead you to a web page where you will need to login and confirm the authorization.
+This command leads you to a web page where you need to log in and confirm the authorization.

 ##### Pushing docker container to the google registry

-First, you need to tag you docker container with a qualified name to push it to the `gcr` registry.
+First, you need to tag your docker container with a qualified name to push it to the `gcr` registry.
 I suggest that you
 use a unique label (instead of `latest`).

 ```bash